 What’s this project about?

 The current pandemic situation has understandably changed so much, including sport participation, and it is crucial to better understand athlete and family experiences during this time.
 We partnered with Special Olympics Canada to conduct this research to learn about athlete and family well-being, involvement in Special Olympics, and the kinds of supports they need now and in the future – in and out of sport.
-The ACES Study aims to inform how to program for athlete and family support during and following the pandemic, including how to promote retention and re-engagement, which will help to create an evidence-informed strategy that increases access to sport for all Canadians with intellectual disability.
+The ACES Study aimed to inform how to program for athlete and family support during and following the pandemic, including how to promote retention and re-engagement, which will help to create an evidence-informed strategy that increases access to sport for all Canadians with intellectual disability.

-What does participation involve?
+What did participation involve?

-Who can be involved?
+Who was involved?

-We are looking for parents and caregivers of Special Olympics Canada athletes (ages 12+).
+Parents and caregivers of Special Olympics Canada athletes (ages 12+).